Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Experiments: Mask-Free Text Removal

 \subsection{Implementation Details}

 As the baseline, we used the open-source image editing model Qwen Image Edit 2509.
 All hyperparameters were kept at their default values.
 For our method, we set the number of corrected steps to $M=3$ and the correction strength to $\alpha=0.01$.
+We use this fixed setting for all main experiments and do not tune either hyperparameter per image using ground truth.